 People do love camping in the snow.
 But that's because they are prepared with the right equipment.
 The key to a successful winter camping trip is having the right gear and becoming an informed winter camper.
 Whether you are snowshoeing into the backcountry or car camping in cold weather, the right equipment will make winter camping enjoyable.
 These tips will help you prepare for a winter camping experience.

 Choose a Realistic Destination

 When selecting a camping destination for your winter trip, consider your limitations and expectations.
 Do you enjoy the cold weather?
 Do you like sleeping in the snow?
 If you are not anticipating enjoying extreme weather conditions, consider looking at more moderate climates.

 Washington and Oregon might be good alternatives.
 While winter weather varies, it usually is more wet than frozen at lower elevations.
 You'll get the same freedom from crowded campgrounds yet less extreme weather.

 Check the Weather Forecast

-Before you head out on your winter camping trip, check the weather forecast.
+Before you head out on your winter camping trip, check the weather forecast for your planned destination.
 Be sure to know the expected high and low temperatures and if any storms are expected.
-Always be prepared for a change in the weather—winter storms are often unexpected!
+Always be prepared for a change in the weather—winter storms are often unexpected.

 03 of 09